AP-CSPrinciples/CSP-using_Python/docs/_sources/Unit 2/data.md.txt

 | **Comments / Reflection** | Clear explanation of fixes and lessons learned | Basic explanation                      | Minimal notes                             | No reflection                                |

 ---

+### Final Project Phishy Fish Tank

+---

+**Overview**

+The Internet of Things (IoT) consists of devices connected to the internet, which can introduce vulnerabilities for end-users.
+In this project, you’ll address security concerns in a fish tank monitoring system.

+**Scenario**

+You’ve been contacted by a small business with a fish tank monitoring system.
+After a recent software update, the fish tank’s health reports seem inaccurate, and several fish are dying.
+Your task is to:

+1. Investigate the system for issues.
+2. Identify any security vulnerabilities.
+3. Fix any problems found.

+**Tasks**

+**1. Backup the System**

+Before making any changes, **create a backup** of the system.
+This ensures you can restore the original version if needed.

+**2. Investigate System Issues**

+* **Check for Vulnerabilities**: Investigate the system for any security flaws that might have caused a breach.
+* **Document Problems**: Identify any errors or issues with the monitoring system, including security vulnerabilities and software malfunctions.
+* **Analyze Files**: Explore the provided files on the system for any evidence related to the issues.

+**3. Fix the Issues**

+* **Record Fixes**: Describe how you fixed each problem.
+Be specific about the files and lines of code you modified.
+* **Test Changes**: Thoroughly test the system to ensure the problems are resolved.
+Simulate input data to test the full range of values that might trigger warnings.
+* **Test Outcomes**: Check both the maximum and minimum values for the system’s inputs.
+Ensure the system provides accurate feedback (e.g., “too high,” “too low,” or “OK”).

+**4. Test and Document**

+* **Test Case Documentation**: Include screenshots of the modified code and test cases, and explain the changes you made.
+* **Screenshot Evidence**: Capture screenshots showing:

+  * Evidence related to the system breach.
+  * The running program with the correct output.
+  * The modified code, including test cases.
+* **Test Coverage**: Ensure your tests cover various scenarios (e.g., boundary cases like extreme high/low values).

+**5. Final Steps**

+* **Recommendations**: Provide suggestions for improving the software to prevent similar issues in the future.
+* **Verify the System**: Confirm that the system works properly and no errors appear in the VS Code terminal.
+* **Backup Your Work**: Comment out test cases in your code (instead of deleting them) to preserve a record of your tests.

+**6. Submission**

+* **Final Documentation**: Compile the following for submission:

+  * Screenshots and explanations of your evidence.
+  * Screenshots of the running program and output.
+  * Screenshots and explanations of your modified code, including test cases.
+  * Recommendations to improve the software.

+---